翻譯進度

 Customer Defaults

-Cashier allows you to define some useful defaults for your customers when creating pay links.
-Setting these defaults allow you to pre-fill a customer's email address, country, and postal code so that they can immediately move on to the payment portion of the checkout widget.
+Cashier allows you to define some useful defaults for your customers when creating checkout sessions.
+Setting these defaults allow you to pre-fill a customer's email address and name so that they can immediately move on to the payment portion of the checkout widget.
 You can set these defaults by overriding the following methods on your billable model:

 1/**

-2 * Get the customer's email address to associate with Paddle.
+2 * Get the customer's name to associate with Paddle.

 3 */